 Maito from the Province of Orellana, Amazon

 Last but not least, across hundreds of kilometers of the ocean from the coast of Ecuador, the unique Galapagos Islands can be found.
 Here, food tends to be organic, as ingredients are locally found and grown.
 Most dishes are based on a variety of seafood such as fish, crab, shrimp, lobster, octopus, oyster, and more.
 These are even mixed to create some delicious ceviche options.
 We can attest that ceviche is Galapagos’ standout dish.
-Ceviche de Canchalagua is our recommendation in the Ecuadorian Food Guide for the Galapagos region.
+Ceviche de Canchalagua is our recommendation in the Ecuadorian Food Guide for this region.

 Ceviche de Canchalagua from The Galapagos Islands